1954 Royal Ball program

 The expanded 2010 program will include numerous exciting new venues including; Council House, the Perth Mint, West Australian Club, the Supreme Court, Government House and the Royal Perth Hospital Museum (source: Perth Heritage website, 2010).

-Visit the Heritage Perth website and download a program.
+Visit the Heritage Perth website.

 Photograph of the Palace Hotel by Richard Woldendorp, available in the State Library of Western Australia pictorial collection